 A: On March 12, Governor DeWine said, “During this extended period of closure, schools should work to provide education through alternative means,” indicating that schools should make a good faith effort within available capabilities to support continued learning outside of school.

-Q: What happens after the ordered three-week closure period ends?
+Q: What happens after the ordered closure period ends?

 A: MHA will follow the state’s orders regarding reopening the school building.
 However, no specific decisions have been made at the state-level at this time.
-The three-week time period was selected to allow the state to gauge and monitor the status of the coronavirus outbreak.
-Decisions about future educational activity will be made prior to the end of the three-week period.
+The initial three-week time period was selected to allow the state to gauge and monitor the status of the coronavirus outbreak.
+The state decided to extend this closure through Friday, May 1.
+Decisions about future educational activity will be made prior to the end of April.